mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 State scripts are allowed to return a specific error code (`21`), in which case the client will sleep for a time configured by [StateScriptRetryIntervalSeconds](../../03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md#statescriptretryintervalseconds) before the state script is called again.
 Note that scripts are not allowed to retry for infinitely long.
 Please see description of [StateScriptRetryTimeoutSeconds](../../03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md#statescriptretrytimeoutseconds) for more information.

+This feature is useful e.g when you want user confirmation before proceeding with the update as is described in the [Update confirmation by end user](#update-confirmation-by-end-user) section on this page.

 ### Inconsistent state

 If an error code is returned in any of [the scripts that ignore errors](#transitions-and-ordering), then Mender will append the string `_INCONSISTENT` to the artifact name installed on the device.
 This is done because an error code in any of these scripts means that Mender received an error in a situation where it could do nothing about it, and therefore the device is in an unknown state.
 The client logs from the device should give more information about what happened, and can be used to determine whether manual action is needed to fix the problem.